strawberry-development/LaivastoPixel/README.md

 2. Open the project:
 Open `index.html` in your web browser. **It may not work, and you may have need to use a localserver**.

+base url is `src/`, if this isn't the root feel free to make an `.htaccess`
 3. feel free to use it and discover as your wish. example of page
 ![Overview of the page](github/Screenshot.png "Screenshot")